WenpeiZhang/Operating-Systems-Three-Easy-Pieces/Virtualization/5 Process API.md

 sh-3.2#

  ```
 At first, I encountered `-bash: ./s4.c: Permission denied`.
-This is because the current user does not have to the privilage, we need to switch to "root user" in order to execute the program */bin/ls*.
+This is because the current user does not have the privilage, we need to switch to "root user" in order to execute the program */bin/ls*.
 To do this, we can simply call "su" and enter the password.
 If it says`su: sorry`(under Mac system)，we can change the password and try it again.
 To change the password, just type the following:
 ```
 sudo su
 //enter password